NotifiUs/wctp-gateway/readme.md

 Please see our guide to [creating a driver](driver-guide.md) for more information on creating a driver.

-> I recognize this is not the cleanest way to use drivers - a refactor is planned for next major version.
+> I recognize this is not the cleanest way to use drivers - a refactor is planned for the planned `2.x` series.